hobayoba/AWS-mikrotik-SitetoSIte/README.md

 # AWS-mikrotik-SitetoSIte
-to raise up AWS IPsec tunnel with mikrotik 6.45+
+to raise up AWS Site-to-Site VPN (IPsec tunnel + BGP) using MikroTik with RouterOS v6.45+ on board